 Other visual best practices

-Here are some other design features that will ensure your site can be easily read and is more navigable for color-blind users:
+Here are some other design features that will ensure that color-blind users can easily read and navigate your site:

 - Use different shapes and textures for different elements on your web page so that it adds other distinguishing features besides colors

 - Avoid text over images unless they contrast significantly